Laci Kay Somers Snaps A Sultry Selfie In A Thong

 “Waoooooooo so cute dear,” exclaimed a fan.

 Laci showcases her derrière quite often on her social media feed, and did just that in another update from four days ago.
 There were two photos in the set with the second one showing her facing her back to the camera as she wore a black thong bikini.

-That time, she posed outside in front of a wooden face and her skin looked flawless in the sunlight.
+That time, she posed outside in front of a wooden face, and her skin looked flawless in the sunlight.
 She wore a leather jacket and accessorized with oversized sunglasses.